Discover the Best MIDI Piano Software for Your Music Production Needs

 About the Author: Music Production and MIDI Expert

 Hey, I’m Max Porcelli, a Steinberg Certified Trainer with over 30 years of experience in music production and audio technology.
-As a professional sound engineer and music producer, I’ve worked with MIDI software across many genres, from electronic and pop.
-My Steinberg Certification gives me inside knowledge of professional music production tools, especially Cubase where I have in-depth knowledge of MIDI recording, editing, and sound design.
+As a professional sound engineer and music producer, I’ve worked with MIDI software across many genres, from electronic and pop, specializing in MIDI sequencing and MIDI routing.
+My Steinberg Certification gives me inside knowledge of professional music production tools, especially Cubase, where I have in-depth knowledge of MIDI recording, editing, and sound design.
+Check out my pages on InstagramBeatport, and the 989 Records Official Site.

 My Method to Review MIDI Software